dbca-wa/wastd/docs_source/data_collection/data_collection_overview.rst

 This chapter provides an entrypoint to all documentation on the data collection process.

 Are you a volunteer or staff data collector?
-All you need to know is written at :ref:`data-collection-training`_, but feel free to read more of this documentation.
+All you need to know is written at :ref:`data-collection-training`, but feel free to read more of this documentation.

 Are you a data collection admin in charge of maintaining collection devices (tablets), training data collectors, and uploading the data?
-Read :ref:`data_collection_admin`_.
+Read :ref:`data-collection-admin`.

 Are you a solution architect, developer or business analyst?
 Then read on.